 Clan Father Edward asks, “Well, young Gordie, what’s so important it requires a formal meeting?”

-Giving the formal bow of great respect, he replies, "Clan Father, I seek your support in Standing the Tests of Manhood this year."
-Both adults are surprised, because they didn't expect this for another year.
+While giving the formal bow of great respect he replies, “Clan Father, I seek your support in Standing the Tests of Manhood this year.”
+Both adults are surprised, because they didn’t expect this for another year.

 Edward responds, “Why the great urgency, young Gordie, surely next year will do?”

 Gordie responds, “No, Clan Father, it won’t.
 My plans don’t allow me the time to do this next year.
 And the sooner I’m legally an adult the better my own plans will go.”
 His mother starts to speak, but King Edward holds up his hand to stop her.

 With concern, Edward asks, “And what of any plans your parents or I have for you?
 Also, those Standing are already halfway through their training, can you catch up?”